Our Commitment to Diversity

 Rodey fosters a firm-wide culture that promotes diversity.
 This culture is reflected in Rodey’s efforts to recruit lawyers who will provide unique background, experience, and perspective, which benefits not only the firm, but the clients we serve.
 Rodey strongly supports the professional careers of female attorneys, attorneys of color, LGBT attorneys, and attorneys with disabilities.

-In order to maintain and further enhance this culture, Rodey has a standing Diversity Committee which assists with recruiting and retaining lawyers, as well as promoting firm-wide diversity.
+In order to maintain and further enhance this culture, Rodey has a standing Diversity and Inclusiveness Committee which assists with recruiting and retaining lawyers, as well as promoting firm-wide diversity.
 Our lawyers also serve on bar associations which support and promote the advancement of attorneys of color, as well as attorneys of various religious faiths.
 Recently, our managing director, Charles Vigil, was honored by the University of Michigan Law School with the J.T.
 Canales Distinguished Alumni Award for significant contribution to empowering the Latino community and the next generation of Latino lawyers and leaders.

 The Rodey culture is collegial, team-oriented, and balanced.
 We have many of the finest litigators and transactional attorneys in the state, some of whom are also mountain climbers, musicians, ultra-marathoners, rugby players, chicken owners, farmers, gardeners, beekeepers, chefs, backpackers, Scout leaders, equestrians, pinball enthusiasts, golfers, ham radio operators, woodworkers, photographers, oil painters, private pilots, sailors, faith leaders, and patrons of the arts.
 We also have attorneys who are dual citizens, and who have lived in foreign countries.
 Many of us had unique careers before the law, including engineering, nursing, active military duty, fire-fighting, professional moving, construction, journalism, mine inspecting, gas station operation, ranching, teaching, book and wine reviewing, and sports commentating.
 We are alumni of twenty-three law schools from around the country.

-The Firm has a standing Diversity Committee, which assists in recruiting and retaining a diverse workforce.
-The Diversity Committee is comprised of members with a wide variety of backgrounds, including both junior and senior directors, associates, administrators, men and women, and racial minorities and non-minorities.
+The Firm has a standing Diversity and Inclusiveness Committee, which assists in recruiting and retaining a diverse workforce.
+The Diversity and Inclusiveness Committee is comprised of members with a wide variety of backgrounds, including both junior and senior directors, associates, administrators, men and women, and racial minorities and non-minorities.
 These individuals share a strong commitment to increasing the Firm's diversity and use their unique experiences and backgrounds to support and further that goal.

 Recruiting and Retention: